🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 The Terraform for_each meta-argument offers several benefits:

-1. Dynamic Instance Creation: Instead of manually repeating resource or module blocks, we can use for_each to dynamically create instances based on the elements of a map or set.
+1. Dynamic instance creation: Instead of manually repeating resource or module blocks, we can use for_each to dynamically create instances based on the elements of a map or set.
 This makes our configuration more concise and maintainable, especially when dealing with a variable number of similar resources.

-2. Enhanced Readability: Instead of duplicating resource blocks with minor differences, we can maintain a single resource block with for_each meta-argument, making our configuration more readable and reducing the potential for errors due to copy-pasting.
+2. Enhanced readability: Instead of duplicating resource blocks with minor differences, we can maintain a single resource block with for_each meta-argument, making our configuration more readable and reducing the potential for errors due to copy-pasting.

 3. Consistency: When creating similar instances, for_each helps maintain consistency in the configuration.
 This is particularly important in environments where standardization is crucial.

-4. Simplified Data Source Iteration: In addition to resources and modules, for_each can also be used with data sources to dynamically iterate over data for various use cases, such as creating dynamic security groups based on an external source of IP addresses.
+4. Simplified data source iteration: In addition to resources and modules, for_each can also be used with data sources to dynamically iterate over data for various use cases, such as creating dynamic security groups based on an external source of IP addresses.

-5. Managing Dynamic Workloads: For scenarios where our infrastructure’s size and shape may vary based on factors like the number of users or projects, for_each provides a more scalable and adaptable approach compared to hardcoding resource counts.
+5. Managing dynamic workloads: For scenarios where our infrastructure’s size and shape may vary based on factors like the number of users or projects, for_each provides a more scalable and adaptable approach compared to hardcoding resource counts.

 Key points

-In this post, we have explored various ways of using for_each meta-arguments to create multiple resource instances using the same resource block.
+In this post, we have explored various ways of using for_each meta-argument to create multiple resource instances using the same resource block.
 Using input variables like set(string) and maps, we were able to tweak the differences in each resource created.
-We also explored advanced topics like using conditional creation and chaining to refer to the parent resource attributes created using for_each, in the resources which depend on them.
+We also explored advanced topics like using conditional creation and chaining to refer to the parent resource attributes created using for_each, in the resources that depend on them.
 Implementing for_each over count meta-argument improves the readability and makes the Terraform code more manageable.

 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.

-Automate Terraform Deployments with Spacelift
+Automate Terraform deployments with Spacelift

 Automate your infrastructure provisioning, and build more complex workflows based on Terraform using policy as code, programmatic configuration, context sharing, drift detection, resource visualization, and many more.